mauricechiodo/eim-case-studies/course/finance/cdos/2cdogaussian/page2/othercopulas/index.md

       $C_\delta(u) = -\frac{1}{\delta}\log(1 + \frac{\prod_{i = 1}^n(e^{-\delta u_i}-1)}{(e^{-\delta}-1)^{n-1}})$

-Archimedean copulas are popular in practivce as they allow modeling dependence in arbitrarily high dimensions with only one parameter that determines the strength of dependence.
+Archimedean copulas are popular in practice as they allow modelling dependence in arbitrarily high dimensions with only one parameter that determines the strength of dependence.

 ##Bivariate Normal